Burmese chicken aloo curry with Japanese sweet potatoes

 - 1 cup diced tomatoes

 To get the curry on the table even faster, in Step 2, start cooking the onion while you finish preparing the sweet potatoes.

 - Cut a small corner from the chicken packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.
 Season generously with salt and pepper.

 Prep the vegetables

-- Trim the root ends from the sweet potato; cut the potato in half lengthwise, then crosswise into ¼-inch-thick half-moons.
+- Scrub or peel the sweet potatoes.
+Trim the ends and cut the potatoes in half lengthwise, then crosswise into ¼-inch-thick half-moons.